opacular/dualtransaction/README.md

 <br> Learn more about registration and where to find your Blockfrost token here: https://blockfrost.dev/overview/getting-started

 # Installation
-To clone the repo, use the following command:
+To clone the repository, use the following command:
 <code>git clone https://github.com/opacular/dualtransaction.git</code>